-The cost of goods sold for the three months ended March 31, 2019 was \$2.2 million.
+The cost of goods sold for the three and six months ended June 30, 2019 was \$0.6 million and \$2.8 million, respectively.
 Cost of goods sold consists primarily of third-party manufacturing, distribution and overhead costs associated with the sale of UDENYCA®.
 Portions of the manufacturing costs for inventory were incurred prior to the regulatory approval of UDENYCA® and, therefore, were expensed as research and development costs when incurred, rather than capitalized as inventory.
-Cost of goods sold for the period included write-down of manufacturing costs of \$1.3 million due to the cancellation of certain manufacturing reservations, and \$0.4 million due to the write-off of excess and obsolete inventory.
+Cost of goods sold for the six months ended June 30, 2019 included write-down of manufacturing costs of \$1.3 million due to the cancellation of certain manufacturing reservations, and \$0.4 million due to the write-off of excess and obsolete inventory.

-We expect our gross margin to decrease as a result of paying a mid-single digit royalty on net product revenue to Amgen.
+We expect our gross margin to decrease as a result of paying a mid-single digit royalty on net product revenue to Amgen beginning on July 1, 2019.